openforcefield/standards/docs/enhancement-proposals/off-ep-00XX.md

 - a description of the model architecture
 - the reactions used for standardization.

 The tag `weights` points to a file that includes models weights.
 This by convention is a PyTorch `.pt` file, but in principle could be any file that describe model weight as used by the GNN.
-By their nature, GNNs use many more weights than can reasonably be encoded into an XML file, so pointing to another file is an necessary and unavoidable layer of compleity.
+By their nature, GNNs use many more weights than can reasonably be encoded into an XML file, so pointing to another file is an necessary and unavoidable layer of complexity.

 The tag `AtomFeatures` includes a list of `AtomFeature`s, each of which describes a feature used by the model.
 Each feature includes descriptive a `name` attribute and other attribute-specific properties.
 The following attributes are supported:

-- `"atomic_element"`, specifying also (in a comma-separated stringified list) the elements supported by the mode, in the order in which they are one-hot encoded
+- `"atomic_element"`, specifying also (in a comma-separated stringified list) the elements supported by the model, in the order in which they are one-hot encoded
 - `"atom_connectivity"`, specifying also the range of values this feature can take
 - `"atom_average_formal_charge"`
 - `"atom_in_ring_of_size"`, specifying also an integer `"ring_size"`, the size of a ring that an atom is either in or not in